QMCPACK/qmcpack/docs/analyzing.rst

 Performing trial wavefunction optimization fitting, e.g., to find optimal DFT+U
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this section, we use a 24-atom supercell of monolayer FeCl:math:`_{2}` as an example system for wavefunction optimization
+In this section, we use a 24-atom supercell of monolayer FeCl\ :sub:`2`\  as an example system for wavefunction optimization
 fitting.
 Using single determinant DFT wavefunctions, a practical method to perform wavefunction optimization is done through
 scanning the Hubbard-U parameter in a DFT+U calculation used to generate the trial wavefunction.
 Similarly, one can also scan
 different exact exchange ratio parameters in hybrid-DFT calculations.
 Here, we will show an example of this fitting for the